Tweed River Entrance Sand Bypassing Facility

 The main feature of the facility is the sand collection jetty which is approximately 450 m long and extends approx 300 m from the shoreline.

 An unobtrusive control building housing the pumps, electrical equipment and control system sits at the shore end of the jetty.
 A 5 km long slurry pipeline transports the sand from the facility under the Tweed River, through the townships of Tweed and Coolangatta to the discharge outlets located at Point Danger, Snapper Rocks and Kirra Point.
+At its peak it can transport 1,000 tonnes of sand per hour.

 A low-profile pump station on the Tweed River entrance supplies water from the river to the control building.
 The sand collection system is the key to success of the project.
 A sand trap or depression is formed under the jetty by the operation of 10 submerged jet pumps approximately 10 m below the seabed.
 Natural wave action feeds sand into this trap.
 Up to five jet pumps are then used to create a sand-water flume which flows under gravity to the control area.
 The water and sand mixture is then pumped under the Tweed River and to one of the sand outlets.